-We will pay all expenses of the registration of the shares of Common Stock, estimated to be \$74,766.88 in total, including, without limitation, SEC filing fees and expenses of compliance with state securities or "blue sky" laws; provided, however, that a selling securityholder will pay all underwriting discounts and selling commissions, if any.
+We will pay all expenses of the registration of the shares of Common Stock, estimated to be \$89,946.31 in total, including, without limitation, SEC filing fees and expenses of compliance with state securities or "blue sky" laws; provided, however, that a selling securityholder will pay all underwriting discounts and selling commissions, if any.
 We will indemnify certain of the selling securityholders against liabilities, including some liabilities under the Securities Act, in accordance with that certain registration rights agreement that we have entered into with B3D and certain securityholders party to the June 2020 Purchase Agreement, as applicable, or certain selling securityholders will be entitled to contribution.
-We may be indemnified by the selling securityholders against civil liabilities, including liabilities under the Securities Act, that may arise from any written information furnished to us by the selling securityholder specifically for use in this prospectus, in accordance with that certain registration rights agreement that we have entered into with B3D and certain securityholders party to the June 2020 Purchase Agreement, as applicable, or we may be entitled to contribution.
+We may be indemnified by the selling securityholders against civil liabilities, including liabilities under the Securities Act, that may arise from any written information furnished to us by the selling securityholder specifically for use in this prospectus, in accordance with that certain registration rights agreement, as applicable, or we may be entitled to contribution.